Amjad-Alt/Amjad/README.md

 # Amjad

-I have wrote data analysis on silver prices using devation, thoug it felt wrong but I couldn't say way. after last week statistic lectures I can say with confedence it does not work.
+I have wrote data analysis on silver prices using deviation, though it felt wrong but I couldn't say way. after the last week statistic lectures I can say with confidence it does not work.
 So I changed my data.